chunhualiao/smart-browser-assistant/README.md

 7. A notification should then appear indicating the result has been **copied to your clipboard**.
 8. Paste the result wherever you need it (e.g., a reply box, a document).

+## Development Note

+The majority of the code in this project was generated using AI assistance, specifically:
+*   Microsoft VS Code
+*   Cline Extension
+*   Google Gemini 1.5 Pro

+The author provided guidance for feature additions, refinements, and bug fixes throughout the development process.

 ## Troubleshooting & Maintenance

 *   **Context Menu Not Appearing:** Ensure you are right-clicking *directly on the text you have selected*.
 Make sure the extension is enabled in `chrome://extensions/`.